cathyduanh/DVA-Project/README.md

 ```

 # Data Munging
-You can run either block to get weather station and missing zip codes:
+You can run either code block to get weather station and missing zip codes:

 ## Method 1: Using `munge_df()`
 ```python